ozymotv/2CA/README.md

 </div>

 This fork of SunOne Aimbot focuses on implementing the Kmbox Net mouse method for improved performance and precision.
+It also support Logitech and Razor mouse as long as native windows mouse movement (win32api)

 > **⚠️ WARNING:** TensorRT version 10 does not support the Pascal architecture (10 series graphics cards).
 Use only with GPUs of at least the 20 series.